 Media views of the ‘African’ dimension of Libya’s crisis are contradictory and fluid.
-The political crisis has prompted most of Libya’s estimated 1.5m migrants to try and flee.
+The political crisis has prompted most of Libya’s estimated 1.5 million migrants to try and flee.
 Laborers from neighboring Egypt and Tunisia flocked to land-borders.
 European oil personnel, plus Chinese, Turkish and Asian workers have been evacuated by their governments.
 Yet many Africans migrants remain trapped in extremely dangerous and uncertain conditions.

 The livelihoods of sub-Saharan Africans in Libya are precarious; most having neither assets nor legal status in the country.
 Some arrived initially in the hope of transiting to Europe.
-Effectively trapped by poverty and EU-Libya migration accords, many tens of thousands, primarily from West Africa have nevertheless scraped a living as labourers and petty-traders in Libya’s post-sanctions oil-boom.
+Effectively trapped by poverty and EU-Libya migration accords, many tens of thousands, primarily from West Africa have nevertheless scraped a living as laborers and petty-traders in Libya’s post-sanctions oil-boom.
 Other recent arrivals, particularly from the Horn of Africa, have faced a bleaker outlook, incarcerated in camps or repatriated, notably to Eritrea.

 What lies behind the ‘black mercenaries’ story?

 To date, there is little evidence that either is true.
 Initial fighting in Benghazi produced images of a single mutilated corpse of an ‘African’.
 Yet Libya’s own population is racially variegated, with ‘black’ populations straddling Libya’s vast Sahelian borders with Niger and Chad.
-Qadaffi’s power has rested in part on patronage and clan allegiances, which are particularly pronounced within his diverse security forces.
+Qaddafi’s power has rested in part on patronage and clan allegiances, which are particularly pronounced within his diverse security forces.

 More specific are Libya ties with Chad.
-In addition to the border war of the 1980s, Qadaffi has been a key player in successive Chadian civil wars.
+In addition to the border war of the 1980s, Qaddafi has been a key player in successive Chadian civil wars.
 In 2008, alongside France, he supplied arms to prevent the overthrow of Chad’s President Déby and is the key power broker between both Déby and his opponents, as well as in the fractious Chad-Sudan rivalry over Darfur.
-Diverse Chadian militia are present in Tripoli and Sirte and Chadian websites in Europe, which are far from reliable, claim they have evidence that Chadian forces and commanders are helping defend Qadaffi.
+Diverse Chadian militia are present in Tripoli and Sirte and Chadian websites in Europe, which are far from reliable, claim they have evidence that Chadian forces and commanders are helping defend Qaddafi.